 A short but diverse water list at The Great Room.
 Photo: Merchant Hotel

 This Victorian styled restaurant is undoubtedly one of Northern Ireland’s most extraordinary, offering a comprehensive selection of menus to suit all tastes.
 The Great Room is a part of the Merchant Hotel.
-They don’t have a separate water menu per sè, but the last page of their wine menu has a curated water section including 11 diverse brands.
+They launched their water menu to great fanfare in 2015 and a picture from a tourist in 2019 showed it was still available then.
+At present it is unclear if they have maintained it since it doesn't appear on their website.

-Their top offering is Iceberg Water from Canada at £25.45 per bottle.
+The original curated list included 13 diverse brands (the picture above was a later smaller selection of 11).
+The top offering was Iceberg Water from Canada at £26.45 per bottle.
 It is a bit of a difficult water to google given its generic name, but is sourced from Greenlandic icebergs that float south and are gathered off the coast of Newfoundland.
-The Great Room also includes a local Northern Ireland water, Deep River Rock, which is little known elsewhere but produced by Coca-Cola.
+The Great Room also included a local Northern Ireland water, Deep River Rock, which is little known elsewhere but produced by Coca-Cola.

 11. Hilton Miami Dadeland (USA - Miami)